CHI-CityTech/QuantumMusic/startup_tasks.md

    - **Technical skills** (coding, music theory, data analysis, etc.).
    - **Project goals** (what you hope to learn or achieve).
    - Any **previous experience** related to AI, music, or research.
+   - Which parts of this project you are interested in working on.
 2. Submit your response to the [Google Doc in your own tab](https://docs.google.com/document/d/1irvSptRh2xP27G0XO2RjiEwxyW56vLahqmT4fDZtWR8/edit?usp=sharing)

 ---